godly/daz3d-scripts/mcjHatsAreTheFashionOfTheDay.md

   - A plane "plane_Hat_CharacterName" will be created and the script exits.
 Parent it to the hat and adjust the height and orientation as needed.
 - Select the hair of the character and start the script again.
 - Click the "Make Hair Morph" button.
-- More information about the possible settings can be found on [mcjHatsAreTheFashionOfTheDay]( https://sites.google.com/site/mcasualsdazscripts9/mcjhatsarethefashionoftheday).
+- More information about the possible settings can be found in [mcjHatsAreTheFashionOfTheDay]( https://sites.google.com/site/mcasualsdazscripts9/mcjhatsarethefashionoftheday).

 ### Installation
 Extract or copy the 'scripts' folder and all contents to the [DAZ Studio](https://www.daz3d.com/) library / content folder.
-In a default installation this should be: '**C:\Users\%USERNAME%\Documents\DAZ 3D\Studio\My Library**'.
-The resulting directory folder structure should be '**C:\Users\%USERNAME%\Documents\DAZ 3D\Studio\My Library\scripts\godly\**'
+In a default installation this should be: '**C:\Users\\%USERNAME\%\Documents\DAZ 3D\Studio\My Library**'.
+The resulting directory folder structure should be '**C:\Users\\%USERNAME\%\Documents\DAZ 3D\Studio\My Library\scripts\godly\**'

-The mcjHatsAreTheFashionOfTheDay.dsa script will be found in the 'Content Library' in **DAZ Studio Formats / My Library / Scripts / godly / mcjHatsAreTheFashionOfTheDay**
+This mcjHatsAreTheFashionOfTheDay.dsa script will be found in the 'Content Library' in **DAZ Studio Formats / My Library / Scripts / godly / mcjHatsAreTheFashionOfTheDay**. mCasual's script will be (if installed) in **DAZ Studio Formats / My Library / Scripts / mcasual**.